 Each year students with strong school counselor identities and academic achievements are awarded the Benjamin Kremen and Marion Kremen Scholarship.
-This year six deserving students were awarded.
+In 2023, thirteen deserving students were awarded.
 These students presented a desire to serve the community in the capacity of the school counselor role.
 This promising group of graduate students understand the importance of serving all K-12 students and families, advocacy, and present an equity lens.
 The awardees have the opportunity to volunteer as ambassadors for the program in multiple capacities; assisting with recruitment, peer consulting and branding the program.

 Application Information: Scholarships shall be awarded to deserving students who are currently enrolled in a master’s program in the Kremen School of Education and Human Development.
 Recipients shall be those who maintain a 4.0 GPA and who are interested in being guidance counselors in schools across the United States.
 Link to application: http://www.fresnostate.edu/studentaffairs/financialaid/scholarships/scholarshipapplication/index.html